Altering Heft

 • One way of reducing head weight is grinding it off.
 I've done this with a grinding cylinder in a Dremel Moto-Tool, removing as much as 7 grams of steel.
 The best way is to remove material from the inner wall of the cavity-back, since the cavity walls are not structurally important.
 But have plenty of abrasive disks handy; you'll wear them out fast on the hard stainless steel used in most golf clubs.
 And don't try this trick on forged clubs, unless you're going to have them re-chromed immediately.

-• Shaft length can be reduced but, as we saw in the previous chapter, only if a more upright lie can be tolerated.
+• Shaft length can be reduced but, as we saw in the previous chapter, only if a shorter club and a more upright lie can be tolerated.
 For every degree of lie that the shaft is more upright, it can be a half inch shorter or three swingweight points lighter.
-Of course, you will still need to do a dynamic lie test to fine-tune the lie.
+Of course, you will still need to make sure the new, shorter length is still appropriate to the golfer.
+Then you must do a dynamic lie test to fine-tune the lie.
 After all, changing the length and lie changes the swing plane, so it may change the swing enough to knock off the one-degree-per-half-inch rule.

 Design Example